jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 came first; then followed a shower of saucepans, plates and dishes.
 The Duchess took no notice of them even when they hit her; and the baby was howling so much already, that it was quite impossible to say whether the blows hurt it or not.
-‘Oh,pleasemind what you’re doing!’ cried Alice, jumping up and down in an agony of terror, ‘Oh, there goes hispreciousnose,’ as an unusually large saucepan flew close by it and very nearly carried it off.
+‘Oh, please mind what you’re doing!’ cried Alice, jumping up and down in an agony of terror, ‘Oh, there goes his precious nose,’ as an unusually large saucepan flew close by it and very nearly carried it off.
 ‘If everybody minded their own business,’ the Duchess said in a hoarse growl, ‘the world would go round a deal faster than it does.’
-‘Which wouldnotbe an advantage,’ said Alice, who felt very glad to get an opportunity of showing off a little of her knowledge, ‘Just think of what work it would make with the day and night!
+‘Which would not be an advantage,’ said Alice, who felt very glad to get an opportunity of showing off a little of her knowledge, ‘Just think of what work it would make with the day and night!
 You see the earth takes twenty-four hours to turn round on its axis – ’
 ‘Talking of axes,’ said the Duchess, ‘chop off her head!’
 Alice glanced rather anxiously at the cook, to see if she meant to take the hint;
-but the cook was busily stirring the soup, and seemed not to be listening, so she went on again, ‘Twenty-four hours, Ithink; or is it twelve?
+but the cook was busily stirring the soup, and seemed not to be listening, so she went on again, ‘Twenty-four hours, I think; or is it twelve?
 I – ’

-### CHAPTER VI.
-PIG AND PEPPER 35

-‘Oh, don’t botherme,’ said the Duchess, ‘I never could abide figures!’
+‘Oh, don’t bother me,’ said the Duchess, ‘I never could abide figures!’
 And with that she began nursing her child again, singing a sort of lullaby to it as she did so, and giving it a violent shake at the end of every line: